MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-VivaModuleFeaturePolicy.md

 ### -FeatureId
 The FeatureId parameter specifies the feature in the Viva module that you want to remove the policy from.

-To view details about the features in a Viva module that have Viva feature access controls available, refer to the Get-VivaModuleFeature cmdlet.
+To view details about the 'features in a Viva module that support feature access controls, refer to the Get-VivaModuleFeature cmdlet.
 The details provided by the Get-VivaModuleFeature cmdlet include the feature identifier.

 ```yaml